trivialfis/pyhwloc/docs/source/build.rst

   pip wheel -v . --config-settings=fetch-hwloc=True --wheel-dir dist/

-The bundling approach is mostly for the PyPI package.
-We don't recommend the PyPI package for production deployment since bundling a custom hwloc might create symbol conflicts between different versions of hwloc in the environment.
+The bundling approach is mainly for the PyPI package.
+We don't recommend the PyPI package for complex use cases aside from exploratory usage, since bundling a custom hwloc might create symbol conflicts between different versions of hwloc in the environment.

-Other config setting options:
+A complete list of options available with the ``--config-settings=``:

-- ``--config-settings=build-dir=/path/to/build/dir`` for specifying a build dir.
+- ``build-dir=/path/to/build/dir`` for specifying a build dir.
-- ``--config-settings=hwloc-src-dir=/path/to/hwloc`` for using a local checkout of hwloc.
+- ``hwloc-src-dir=/path/to/hwloc-src`` for using a local checkout of hwloc.
+This assumes the src directory is the git repo, which is not the same as the release tarball.
+- ``hwloc-root-dir=/path/to/hwloc`` to specify the path of an existing hwloc installation.
+- ``fetch-hwloc=True`` to build the fat wheel.

+The binary wheel for Linux uses plugins by default.
+However, plugins for Windows is not yet supported.

 Building the Document
 =====================